 Regular physical activity is essential for the health and well-being of children, adolescents, and adults.
 The emotional, social, and physical benefits of exercise and sports participation are indisputable: physical activity during childhood and adolescence has lifelong positive impacts on both physical and mental health.
 Additionally, transgender and gender-diverse youth (TGD) are particularly vulnerable to mental and physical comorbidities that are mitigated by physical activity.
 Thus, the benefits of exercise may be particularly significant for TGD youth.
 The past year has seen widespread legislative efforts to exclude TGD youth from organized sports, even though organized sports represent one of the most important opportunities for youth to engage in regular physical activity.
 Learn more here.

-Consultation and Technical Assistance
+Consultation & Technical Assistance

-The SOGIE Center is available for consultation and technical assistance to support states, tribes and territories in implementing the guidance in this informational memorandum.
+The National SOGIE Center is available for consultation and technical assistance to support states, tribes and territories in implementing the guidance in this informational memorandum.
 For consultation or technical assistance, please fill out our TA Request Form.